-Day 1 batch stickers will be found on your number boards.
-Day 2 and Day 3 will have no batch stickers.
+Your number boards will not have batch stickers.
 The timing system will confirm your start time.
 You will be required to hand your number board in at the finish in Scottburgh.
 You will receive your start time via SMS and it can be found on the results boards in the race villages.

 sani2c is a CSA sanctioned event and all riders, except internationals, require a CSA license in order to participate.
 Please bring confirmation of your CSA membership to registration.